FatmaElMahdi1000/Multi-User_Task_Management_System_DeskTop_App/Readme.md

 While the application provides a clean and functional desktop interface, the primary objective of this project was ***software architecture*** and ***system design*** rather than UI design.
 The project focuses on applying Object-Oriented Programming, Layered Architecture ***(UI → Service → DAO → Database)***, the DAO design pattern, JDBC, and relational database design to build a maintainable and scalable desktop application.

-The system allows multiple users to securely manage their personal tasks through authentication, task management, activity logging, deadline notifications, and advanced filtering while demonstrating real-world software engineering principles.
+The system allows multiple users to securely manage their personal tasks through authentication, task management, activity logging, and advanced filtering while demonstrating real-world software engineering principles.

 ---